awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

 ## Specify a Runtime Dependency<a name="sample-runtime-dependent-runtime"></a>

  This example shows how to specify a runtime and a dependency runtime\.
-For example, the Android runtime version 28 is dependent on the Java or Corretto runtime version 8\.
-If you specify Android version 28 and use Amazon Linux 2, you must also specify Corretto version 8\.
-If you specify Android version 28 and use Ubuntu, you must also specify Java version 8\.
+For example, any supported Android runtime version is dependent on the Java runtime version 8\.
+For example, if you specify Android version 29 and use Amazon Linux 2 or Ubuntu, you must also specify Java version 8\.

  The build project in this example uses source code in the GitHub [AWS Samples](https://github.com/aws-samples) repository\.
-The source code uses the Android version 28 runtime and the build project uses Amazon Linux 2, so the buildspec must also specify Corretto version 8\.
+The source code uses the Android version 28 runtime and the build project uses Amazon Linux 2, so the buildspec must also specify Java version 8\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.